AdobeDocs/commerce-admin.en/help/stores-purchase/usps.md

    >[!IMPORTANT]
    >
-   >Effective June 24th, 2021, USPS Web Tools will remove support for all unsecure HTTP endpoints.
-After this change, all Web Tools API requests to an unsecure HTTP endpoint will fail.
-Make sure your **Gateway URL** uses the secure **HTTPS** endpoint.
+   >Effective June 24, 2021, USPS Web Tools will remove support for all unsecure HTTP endpoints.
+After this change, all Web Tools API requests that to an unsecure HTTP endpoint will fail.
+Make sure that your **Gateway URL** uses the secure **HTTPS** endpoint.

    The field is preset by default, and normally does not need to be changed.

-1. Enter a **Title** for this shipping method that will appear during checkout.
+1. Enter a **Title** for this shipping method that appears during checkout.

 1. Enter the **User ID** and **Password** for your USPS account.